-In Python, we saw SystemExit is not a subclass of exception class instead BaseException class is a base class of SystemExit.
-This exception is inherited from BaseException so that it is not caught by the code that catches the exception.
+In Python, we saw SystemExit is not a subclass of the exception class; instead BaseException class is a base class of SystemExit.
+This exception is inherited from BaseException so that it is not caught by the code that catches it.

-In this article, SystemExit is an exception which is an exception that occurs when we want to stop the program execution and raise an error and to do this process in Python there is a built-in function to raise such exception and it is known as sys.exit() which can be used to exit from your Python program which gives a return code to the system.
-This sys.exit() function takes an argument (integer recommended) which gives exit status and zero or none is considered as successful termination of the program.
+In this article, we learn about the SystemExit exception in Python, which is raised when we want to stop the execution of a program and raise an error.
+To achieve this, Python provides a built-in function called sys.exit().
+This function allows us to exit our Python program and provides a return code to the system.
+When using sys.exit(), we pass an argument (typically an integer) that represents the exit status of the program.
+A return code of zero or None is considered as a successful termination of the program.